xma711/notebook/linux/linux_distros/archlinux/README.md

 previewing: from terminal, setfont lat2-16 -m 8859-2 (It means that second part of ISO/IEC 8859 characters are used with size 16)
 (all the available fonts can be found at /usr/share/kbd/consolefonts/)
-(to make it smaller, i can change lat2-16 to lat2-14, lat2-10 etc)
+(to make it smaller, we can change lat2-16 to lat2-14, lat2-10 etc)

-To make the change permanent, i can add something to /etc/vconsole.conf (create this file if it is not there):
+To make the change permanent, we can add something to /etc/vconsole.conf (create this file if it is not there):

 ```
 FONT=lat2-16
 ```

+Btw don't add the following line:
-FONT_MAP=8859-2 (don't add this line, coz the tab, ctrl etc wont work..)
+FONT_MAP=8859-2 (because after adding it, the tab, ctrl etc wont work..)

 Change console rotation